SecretSurfSpot/CV/README.md

 ------------------------------------------------------------------------------

-Enthusiastic, determined and adaptable full stack web developer and former Software Performance Testing Consultant.
-Backed with a Computing Science degree, and 13 years software testing experience in various sectors; including Finance, Insurance, Banking, Utilities and Pensions.
+I'm an enthusiastic, determined and adaptable full stack web developer and former Software Performance Testing Consultant, with a Computing Science degree.

+I have 13 years software testing experience in various sectors; including Finance, Insurance, Banking, Utilities and Pensions.

 Making the transition from tester to developer, I recently completed the [Makers Academy](https://makers.tech/about-us/) 16-week software bootcamp and look forward to a career developing high quality software solutions.